Soekarno–Hatta International Airport: Plans

-The capacity of the airport has increased from 22 million in 2014 to 62 million in 2017, but the airport handled more than 63 million passengers in 2017.
-Therefore, plans to build the fourth passenger terminal is already underway.
-Angkasa Pura II, as the operator, designed Soekarno–Hatta Airport to have 3 passenger terminals, 1 new freight terminal (cargo village) and an 'Integrated Building', that will be built in between Terminal 1 and 2.
-Also, there will be an increase in apron capacity from 125 airplanes to 174 airplanes.

-An airport train to Manggarai Station and a people mover for ground transportation to, from and inside the airport were also planned.
-The free Skytrain began operations in September 2017 while the airport train started commercial service in December 2017.

 In the first stage, Terminal 3 will be expanded.
 Terminal 1 and Terminal 2 will be integrated with green walls and the airport will have a convention hall, shopping center, hotel, playground, recreational facilities and parking area for 20,000 vehicles.

 To anticipate a surge in passenger numbers, at least a ten percent increase each year, the government made plans to build a third runway.
 By May 2019 the construction progress reached 70 percent.
 2500 meters of the runway began operational on 15 August 2019.
 The third runway will be expanded to 3000 metres by the end of 2019.
 With the opening of the third runway, capacity was increased to 114 flights per hour, up from 81 flights per hour.

 Initially, Angkasa Pura II planned for an expansion that will use about 1000 ha from 10 villages in the Teluk Naga and Kosambi subdistricts.
 The expansion plan was rejected by the Tangerang Municipal Government because the residents living around the airport would lose their jobs.
 The local government offered another location such as in Balaraja, but Angkasa Pura II corporate secretary said that building a new airport would not be an easy task, as it requires a thorough study.
 Finally, Angkasa Pura II only used 134 hectares of land and appraisal will be used to buy the land.
 It can be done due to a new design for the third runway.

 To accommodate 86 aircraft movements per hour from the current 72 movements per hour, since 2016 the airport authority has been developing an east cross taxiway costing Rp 1.15 trillion ($86.1 million) to connect the existing Runway 1 and Runway 2.
 The east cross taxiway was finished and opened in December 2019.